thanthese/radial-graphs/README.md

 ![](major-scales.png)

 Notice how the dorian mode is symmetrical.
+Notice, too, that the scale contains only one tritone.

 ## Minor

-I mean the jazz minor.
-It has only a flatted 3rd.
+The jazz minor.
+Like the major scale, but with a flatted 3rd.

 ![](minor-scales.png)